NavSous/Node_Snippets/README.md

 # 2020 Node Snippets

-These are some small helpful function for Node.js
+This package was made so I could learn how to publish NPM packages, and has some helpful functions for NodeJS.

 ### Features